-Explore the links on the flyer below for more information on synchronous and asynchronous library instruction.
+Explore the links on the flyer below for more information on all modes of library instruction.

-When you're ready to request a class session or online support from a librarian, fill out the Online Support Request Form.
+When you're ready to request a class session or online support from a librarian, fill out the Synchronous Library Instruction Form or the Online Support Request Form.
 The Instruction Librarian will contact you within 24-48 hours to confirm and discuss your needs:

 Looking for library resources to include in D2L to support students' research and citation needs?
 Explore the resources here: